Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-media-mtm.md

 ---
-title: Send a Media Message Template MTM
+title: Send a Media Message Template
 meta_title: Send a WhatsApp Media Message Template using the Messages API
 navigation_weight: 2
 ---

-# Send a WhatsApp Media Message Template (MTM)
+# Send a WhatsApp Media Message Template

 In this code snippet you will see how to send a WhatsApp Media Message Template using the Messages API.